UBC-SBME/Coding-Bootcamp/PROJECT/README.md

 ## Tasks
 Each task can be found in more details in the respective lesson project assignment.

-`TODO: Flesh this out a bit more

 ### Task 1: Make a Cell Class
-Make a cell type class
+Make a cell type class.
+Specifics of what methods and instance variables this class needs are in Assignment 3

 ### Task 2: Characteristics of Your Cell Type
 Implement a Java object in your cell type object type, this way you can introduce some characteristics of your cell type